tetyanaloskutova/remote-works/docs/gettingstarted/example-data.rst

 Example Data
 ============

-If you'd like some data to test your new storefront you can populate the database with example products and orders:
+If you'd like some data to test your new storefront you can populate the database with example skills and tasks:

 .. code-block:: console